AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 `$permissions` value syntax is similar to the `Permissions-Policy` (or `Feature-Policy`) header [syntax](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Permissions-Policy).
 The list of the available directives is available [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Permissions-Policy#directives).

-`$permissions` value can be empty in the case of exception rules.
-See examples section for further information.
+`$permissions` value can be empty in the case of exception rules — see examples below.

 > **Limitations**
 >